 We know that life in the AZC is not easy for LGBTQI+ asylum seekers.
 It is especially difficult to find someone you can trust and talk to.
 Choices offers a free anonymous helpline 0800 0333 and live chat service for LGBTQI+ asylum seekers and status holders.

-Live chat is available Tuesday afternoon, Wednesday morning, Thursday afternoon, Friday morning and Tuesday evening live chat is there specifically for transgender asylum seekers.
+Live chat is available Tuesday afternoons, Wednesday mornings, Thursday afternoons, Friday mornings, and Tuesday evening live chat is there specifically for transgender asylum seekers.

-The helpline and live chat will put you in touch with trained LGBTQI+ volunteers and psychologists who can provide immediate support and connect you with the help you need.
+Through the helpline and live chat, you'll connect with trained LGBTQI+ volunteers and psychologists who can provide immediate support and put you in touch with the help you need.

 All volunteers speak multiple languages: we understand your needs in your own language!
 Every day there is someone who can speak to you in English or another language such as Arabic, Dutch, Farsi, French, German, Hindi, Italian, Spanish, Turkish, Ukrainian or Russian.

-Contact our trained volunteers by calling us toll free on 0800 0333 Monday through Friday from 10 a.m. to 5 p.m.
+Contact our trained volunteers by calling us toll-free on 0800 0333 Monday through Saturday from 3 to 9 p.m.
 Below is who is available on what day, what time and what languages they speak.
 Everyone speaks English.
 If you want to speak to someone who speaks your language, check the list below to find the right person.

 If you want, you can also download the Choices app for treatment, testing and wellness.
 You can do this by scanning the QR code above or by clicking on the link.
 The Choices app allows you to connect to a network of "queer-friendly" services in the Netherlands.
 The Choices app is an online healthcare network and is available in English, Dutch and Arabic.